Speaking formats at IFA 2026

 - Pick a Sessions if you want discussion, exchange and clear takeaways.

-All speaker formats at IFA 2026 sit within five content tracks:
+All speaker sessions at IFA 2026 sit within five content tracks:

-- World of AI & Future of Tech: human intelligence × AI, robotics, quantum computing, data governance
+- World of AI & Future of Tech: human intelligence and AI, robotics, quantum computing, data governance

 - Smart & Sustainable Living: smart and connected home ecosystems, circularity, right to repair, supply chains